Discover the exciting ideas that triumphed at the final stage of Challenge 22's second cycle.

 The paint will have broad applications in the many venues and other infrastructure projects being built for the 2022 FIFA World Cup Qatar™.

-Engineer Mahmoud Rababah is a mechanical engineer and has been published on the topic of materials insulations.
+Eng.
+Mahmoud Rababah is a mechanical engineer whose research on the topic of materials insulations has been published.
 He also produced a novel insulation material from recycled materials.

 Engineer Abdulhadi Alhajiri is a mechanical engineer in the Kuwait Oil Company and a member of the Kuwait Society of Engineers and Kuwait Renewable Energy.
 He was also a presenter at the 19th Gulf Engineering Conference.